Skip to main content

 Famotidine

 Famotidine is also known by its brand name, Pepcid.
-It is classified as an H2 blocker or H2-receptor antagonist.
-Famotidine works by blocking the effects of a substance called histamine to decrease acid production in the stomach.
+It is classified as an H2 blocker.
+Famotidine works by blocking a protein in stomach cells.
+This blocks acid from being released into the stomach.

-The effects of famotidine can be felt within one hour and can last up to 12 hours, depending on the dose taken.
-Famotidine tablets are often taken once or twice daily for digestive problems.
+The effects of famotidine can be felt within one hour and can last up to 12 hours.
+Famotidine tablets are taken once or twice daily, depending on the condition being treated.

 Omeprazole